 |Sweden||Switzerland||United Kingdom||United States||Ukraine|

-The Egypt e-Visa is available as either a single-entry or multiple-entry visa for Egypt, with both valid for 90 days from issue.
-However, while the single-entry Egypt e-visa only allows a single stay of 30 days in the country, the multiple-entry visa for Egypt lets the holder enter and leave various times within the period of validity.
+The Egypt e-Visa is available as either a single-entry or multiple-entry visa for Egypt.
+However, while the single-entry Egypt e-visa only allows a single stay of 30 days during a period of 3 months, the multiple-entry visa for Egypt lets the holder enter and leave various times within the 6 months for which is valid.

 Although the application takes only 10-15 minutes to complete, it’s advised to apply at least 7 days before traveling to Egypt, to allow time for processing.
 Applicants are required to provide an email address to receive the Egypt e-Visa in their inbox, which they can then print to present on arrival and save time queuing at the border to get an Egypt visa on arrival.